 Abby Francis is from Tla’amin Nation, and grew up in Powell River, BC.
 She plans to go to BCIT in September 2022 for their Broadcasting and Online Journalism diploma program.
 Abby previously worked with qathet Living magazine and Tla’amin’s nehmotl newspaper as in 2021 and 2022 Local Journalism Initiative reporter.
 She is now attending BCIT.
 Click here for her articles on this website.

-Francesa is an author/producer living on Quadra Island.
+Francesa Gesualdi is a contributor to Cortes Currents and was one of the producers for Cortes Radio’s 2020 Local Journalism Initiative Grant.
+She is an author/producer living on Quadra Island.
 She produced Cortes Radio’s contributions to the National Campus and Community Radio Association’s 2018 and 2019 Rendevous de la Francophonie marathons.
 Access her podcasts on this website here.

 Roy L Hales

 Roy Hales is the editor of Cortes Currents, one of the former producers of the Deep Roots Initiative, and a former reporter for both the 2020 and 2021 Cortes Radio Local Journalism Grants.
 He is also a former President of the Cortes Community Radio Society, where he has produced a web platform and radio program (originally called the ECOreport, now Cortes Currents) since 2014.
 He has had over 2,500 articles published, in print or web publications, since 1982.
 A large number of the latter were republished on the environmental news website Clean Technica.
 Roy lives at Squirrel Cove, on Cortes Island.
 Click here to access his articles and here for articles mentioning him.